24 Top Rated Attractions in Mae Sariang (2024)

 The first police barracks in the area was built more than a century ago, in 1901.
 The police officers’ task was to ensure the safety of the loggers of precious teak wood.
 In those days, the Salawin River was a logging route, and teak wood from Thailand was floated first to Burma and then shipped to European countries, mainly Great Britain.
 Later, a customs station was established here.
 At that time, the area was used for trading diamonds, gems, jade, and gold, which traders brought from Karen State in Burma.
 Gem traders who wanted to sell their goods in Thailand had to register and obtain a permit to trade, after which they would go to the gem market in Mae Sariang.
 But in 1967, after the building was fired upon from across the river and a police officer was killed in a shootout, the checkpoint was permanently closed.

-Old Tha Ta Fang Police Station
+Old Tha Ta Fang Police Station, Mae Sariang

 Now this old historic house is a place of attraction for local and foreign tourists, which you can always meet here.